Cutaneous Radiation Injury (CRI)

 Radiation Dermatitis (RD)

-Investigating 2 indications with unmet medical needs
+Investigating indications with significant unmet medical needs

 Cutaneous Radiation Injury

 Cutaneous Radiation Injury describes the impact high doses of radiation can have on the skin, and there are currently no drugs tailored to its treatment.

 Radiation Dermatitis is a common complication in over 90% of patients receiving radiation therapy for cancer.
 While wound dressings are available, there are currently no approved drugs to address discomfort to the patient and disruption of the treatment course caused by radiation dermatitis.

 Granexin® gel has demonstrated safety and efficacy in multiple preclinical and clinical studies.